gmitirol/empop-use/docs/using_empop.md

 |     Insertions      |     315.1C     -315.1C     315+C     309.1C     309.2C     309+CC    |     For multiple insertions all preceding insertions need to be stated, e.g., annotating 309.2C is not possible without 309.1C                                                                                                                                                               |
 |     Deletions       |     249-     A249-     249delA     249del                            |     'del' is treated case insensitive, e.g. Del, DEL, dEL, deL etc is   accepted.
 Note that the single character 'D' is considered a mixture of A, G, and T (IUPAC).

 #### 4.1.4.
-Release
-EMPOP 4 offers release-specific queries.
-The most recent database release is selected by default.
-Earlier database releases can be selected if available.
+Finding neighbors
+EMPOP provides two methods for searching neighbors: by **count** and by **cost**.
+Under the current settings, EMPOP identifies neighbors with:

+    A count difference of up to **2**.
+    A cost threshold of **5.34** (find details on cost estimation in [Huber et al, 2018](https:// 10.1016/j.fsigen.2018.09.001).

+The default setting for forensic frequency estimates is **neighbor search by count**.

 #### 4.1.5.
-Find neighbors
-EMPOP offers searching for neighbors by count and by cost.
-Under current settings EMPOP reports neighbors within a count of 2 differences or costs of 5.34 see ([Huber et al 2018](https:// 10.1016/j.fsigen.2018.09.001)).
-Finding neighbors by count is the default setting for forensic frequency estimates.

-#### 4.1.6.
 Match type
+Match type settings are relevant for the mode of querying point heteroplasmy

+    **Pattern Match:** Mixture designations match their individual components.
+    Example: Y = {C, T, Y}.
+    A query of 152Y will match both 152T and 152C.

+    Literal Match: Mixture designations are treated as exclusive, matching only their specific designation.
+    Example: Y = {Y}.
+    A query of 152Y will match only 152Y.

+Default Setting: The pattern match method is the default setting for forensic frequency estimates.

 This is relevant for the consideration of point heteroplasmy in both the query sequence as well as the database sequences.
 *Pattern match:* mixture designations match its individual components (Y={C,T,Y}).
 Example: 152Y matches 152T and 152C.
 *Literal match:* mixture designations are considered exclusive to all other nucleotide designations (Y={Y}).
 Example: 152Y matches only 152Y.